 See it in action

-Music partners—labels, publishers, and other licensors—can automate much of their rights management through Content ID.
-This includes the option to monetize content through ads and subscriptions, opening new revenue streams for musicians and songwriters.
+Music partners – labels, publishers and other licensers – can automate much of their rights management through Content ID.
+This includes the option to monetise content through ads and subscriptions, opening new revenue streams for musicians and songwriters.

 Content ID scans videos across YouTube, finding other videos that match the official sound recording or composition.
-This system allows rightsholders to monetize fan uploads and share the revenue with Artists.
+This system allows rightsholders to monetise fan uploads and share the revenue with Artists.

 One last thing to remember: music rightsholders may not be the same in all territories.
-YouTube will follow whatever policy the rightsholder specifies per country, including whether to monetize.
+YouTube will follow whatever policy the rightsholder specifies per country, including whether to monetise.

 Did you know?